Māori culture: Education

 According to oral information Māori were familiar with the concept of schooling in tradition times as taught by tohunga.
 Bishop Selwyn took adult Māori to Sydney where they experienced limited schooling to learn English.
 When missionaries back in arrived in the Bay of Islands they realised that if they were going to introduce Christianity and change what they considered to be barbaric practices like cannibalism, slavery, lewd dancing and having multiple wives, they would need to establish schools.
 Both the missionaries and their wives constructed schools and provided slates and bibles as reading material.
-The first school was established by T. Kendal in 1816.
+The first school was established by Thomas Kendall in 1816.
 Recently original slates and written material from that period in the Bay of Islands has been located, photographed and published.
 Some adults attended school but most pupils were the sons or daughter of chiefs or other persons of status.

 By 1853 Mr and Mrs Ashwell had been running a mission school at Taupiri in the Waikato for 50 Māori girls for 3 years.
 The girls learnt arithmetic and reading.
 In the early 1860s Governor Grey had provided money to support a trade school near Te Awamutu in the Waikato.
 The aim was to produce Māori workers who were literate but could also work with, and repair, agricultural machinery as used on farms and in the new flour mills.
 In 1863 Rewi Maniapoto attacked and burnt down the school, stealing the printing press.
 He aimed to kill leading Europeans in the area but they had been warned by friendly Māori and left before the attack.
 Because of the negative influence of Maniapoto and other anti-government factions, the school had previously had poor attendance, with as few as 10 boys attending regularly.
 All teaching by missionaries was in Māori and this continued in the native schools until 1900 when at the insistence of the Young Māori Party Māori MPs, schools started teaching in English.
 Influential Māori MPs Ngata and Pōmare insisted that Māori be taught modern ways and sponsored the Suppression of Tohungaism Act in parliament.
 Pōmare, in particular, worked hard to banish ancient Māori concepts and practices that caused harm in the Māori community.